fangq/iso2mesh/trunk/iso2mesh/README.txt

  output:
     p: the value of the specified variable, if the variable does not exist, return empty array

+==== function [t,u,v]=raytrace(p,v,node,face) ====
+ [t,u,v]=raytrace(p,v,node,face)
+ perform a Havel-styled ray tracing for a triangular surface
+ input:
+   p: starting point coordinate of the ray
+   v: directional vector of the ray
+   node: a list of node coordinates (nn x 3)
+   face: a surface mesh triangle list (ne x 3)
+ output:
+   t: signed distance from p to the intersection point
+   u: bary-centric coordinate 1 of the intersection point
+   v: bary-centric coordinate 2 of the intersection point
+      the final bary-centric triplet is [u,v,1-u-v] users can find the IDs of the elements intersecting with the ray by idx=find(u>=0 & v>=0 & u+v<=1.0);
+ Reference:
+  [1] J. Havel and A. Herout, "Yet faster ray-triangle intersection (using
+          SSE4)," IEEE Trans. on Visualization and Computer Graphics, 16(3):434-438 (2010)
+  [2] Q. Fang, "Comment on 'A study on tetrahedron-based inhomogeneous
+          Monte-Carlo optical simulation'," Biomed.
+Opt.
+Express, (in press)

 ==== function [a,b,c,d]=getplanefrom3pt(plane) ====
  [a,b,c,d]=getplanefrom3pt(plane)